ni/install-systemlink-enterprise/release-notes/2023-03/README.md

 - You can query product, results, and steps tables with the table query builder

-- OpenTelemetry metrics are now available for the following services
+- OpenTelemetry metrics are available for the following services
     - testmonitor
     - dataframeservice
     - Kafka